TrungNguyen1409/Trung_BA/README.md

 The script in this folder allows you to calculate the rescue timeframe defined in the paper.

-Make sure you have updated the db with new incident entries (Adversary table in the DB) -> fill it with adversary smart contract.
+Make sure you have updated the DB with new incident entries (Adversary table in the DB) -> fill it with adversary smart contract.
+And also use your private Etherscan API KEY and BSC Scan API KEY

 The script will automatically run through all entries and calculate the timeframe on each one.